OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 ## ISO strict Open XML workbooks aren't supported

-The **Excel Business (Online)** connector's **Run script** action doesn't support workbooks with [ISO strict version of the Excel Workbook file format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000401.shtml).
+The **Excel Business (Online)** connector's **Run script** action doesn't support workbooks with the [ISO strict version of the Excel Workbook file format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000401.shtml).
 Flows with this type of workbook return a "BadGateway" error when trying to run a script.
 This is due to coauthoring restrictions.
 Please save workbooks as the standard Excel Workbook format for use with Power Automate.

 ## See also